 Breastfeeding is a popular choice for many new mothers.
 Breast milk provides excellent nutritional and health benefits for infants, and breastfeeding can be a profound bonding experience between baby and mom.
-Another popular choice for women these days is breast implants (also known as breast augmentation) – and since some women opt for breast implants during their childbearing years, there are questions about whether or not a woman can breastfeed after she’s had implants.
+A trend these days is breast implants (also known as breast augmentation).
+Since some women opt for breast implants during their childbearing years, there are questions about whether or not a woman can breastfeed after she’s had implants.

 Breast Implants and Breastfeeding – Can It Be Done?

 Many women with breast implants are able to breastfeed, but this can depend on how the implant surgery was performed.
 If the surgical incision was made under the fold of the breast or through the armpit, there shouldn’t be any serious problem with breastfeeding, since implants can then be inserted without damaging milk ducts or nerves.
 If, however, the incision is made on or around the areola (the dark part of the breast surrounding the nipple), it increases the likelihood that milk ducts and nerves will be severed, which could limit milk production and impact a woman’s ability to breastfeed.
 Placement of breast implants can also play a part in breastfeeding, as pressure from the implants can damage milk ducts and nerves.
 Whatever the surgical procedure, if a woman with breast implants plans to breastfeed, she should work with a doctor or lactation consultant to monitor her milk production for several months, to make sure the baby is getting enough milk.
 If you’re thinking of having breast implants and also plan to have a child in the future and possibly breastfeed, be sure to let your plastic surgeon know this, so that special care will be taken to try not to damage milk ducts or major nerves.

 Breast Implants and Breastfeeding – Potential Problems